External audio source via AUX/USB input

 There is the option to search for music in your devices.
 The search scans through USB, disc and the hard disk drive.
 Read more about the search function.

-To facilitate the use of a USB memory stick, only store music files on it.
+To facilitate the use of a USB memory, only store music files on it.
 It takes a lot longer for the system to load storage media that contains anything other than compatible music files.

 |Maximum number of files||15000|